PPratt04/Code-Commenter/README.md

-# Code Commenter
+# Python Code Commenter

-**Code Commenter** is a Python 3-based tool that automatically generates descriptive comments for Python code.
+**Python Code Commenter** is a Python 3-based tool that automatically generates descriptive comments for Python code.
 It is designed to assist developers, students, and educators by improving code readability and documentation with minimal manual effort.

 ## Features